 This is the only procedure of this kind that is patented after years of thorough research and is also non-invasive in the treatment of Capsular Contracture, a therapeutic technique developed by clinician Tim Weyant.
 Utilizing the Aspen Protocol, ultrasound waves bust apart the growth of bacteria.
 Once the bacteria are weakened, the body is more responsive to antibiotics.
 To relax the constricted tissue, medications are used, such as Singular.
 To continue in the relaxing and softening of the breast after this procedure, special massage techniques are used.

-The post-plastic surgery treatment facility, Aspen After Surgery, located in Coral Springs as well as Miami, Florida, specializes in this non-surgical treatment method of capsular contracture.
+The post-plastic surgery treatment facility, Aspen After Surgery, located in Coral Springs, Florida, specializes in this non-surgical treatment method of capsular contracture.
 The shape, softness, and symmetry of the breast are restored when this effective, non-invasive treatment technique is used.